Arsenic

 Environmental and Regulatory Considerations

-Mining and processing of Arsenic must comply with environmental regulations governing water use, tailings management, emissions controls, and land rehabilitation.
-Increasingly stringent environmental standards in many jurisdictions are raising production costs but also driving innovation in cleaner extraction and processing technologies.
-Social license to operate and community engagement have become critical factors in project development.
+Mining and processing of Arsenic must comply with environmental regulations governing water use, tailings management, emissions, and land rehabilitation.
+Increasingly stringent environmental standards are raising production costs but also driving innovation in cleaner extraction technologies.
+The social license to operate and community engagement have become critical factors in project development, particularly in China where 50% of global production is concentrated.

 More on Arsenic